Two ex-cops charged with killing activist Brazilian politician

 It remained to be seen if there are any repercussions for the president, who is in the midst of negotiating with Congress on pension reform.
 Economists say the reform is key to steadying the country’s rickety public finances.

-Flavio Bolsonaro, a senator, is being investigated for alleged money laundering during his time as a Rio state lawmaker, and is under pressure to explain how family members of one of the city’s most powerful militia leaders ended up on his legislative payroll at the time.
+Flavio Bolsonaro, a senator, is being investigated for money laundering during his time as a Rio state lawmaker, and is under pressure to explain how family members of one of the city’s most powerful militia leaders ended up on his legislative payroll at the time.

-Reporting by Rodrigo Viga; Additional reporting by Gabriel Stargardter; Writing by Ana Mano; Editing by Daniel Flynn, Bernadette Baum and Jeffrey Benkoe
+Reporting by Rodrigo Viga in Rio de Janeiro and Gabriel Stargardter in Brasilia; additional reporting by Brad Brooks in Sao Paulo; editing by Daniel Flynn and Jeffrey Benkoe